dbc60/blog/content/note/minifilter-notes.md

 Similarly, during the ``postCreate`` callback, the filter knows how the FS ahndled the request (whether it was successful or not), but the IO manager doesn't.
 Trying to call a function that involves the IO manager for that ``FILE_OBJECT`` (e.g., ``ObOpenObjectByPointer``, which wants to create a ``HANDLE`` given an object) will fail.

+FltMgr synchronizes ``IRP_MJ_CREATE``.
+Other requests can be synchronized by returning `FLT_PREOP_SYNCHRONIZE instead of FLT_PREOP_SUCCESS_WITH_CALLBACK.

+N.B.: the [documentation for ](https://docs.microsoft.com/en-us/windows-hardware/drivers/ifs/returning-flt-preop-synchronize) specifically states

+Minifilter drivers should not return ``FLT_PREOP_SYNCHRONIZE`` for create operations, because these operations are already synchronized by the filter manager.
+If a minifilter driver has registered preoperation and postoperation callback routines for IRP_MJ_CREATE operations, the post-create callback routine is called at ``IRQL = PASSIVE_LEVEL``, in the same thread context as the pre-create callback routine.

+Also,

+Minifilter drivers must never return ``FLT_PREOP_SYNCHRONIZE`` for asynchronous read or write operations.
+Doing so can severely degrade both minifilter driver and system performance and can even cause deadlocks if, for example, the modified page writer thread is blocked.
+Before returning FLT_PREOP_SYNCHRONIZE for an IRP-based read or write operation, a minifilter driver should verify that the operation is synchronous by calling [FltIsOperationSynchronous](https://msdn.microsoft.com/library/windows/hardware/ff543351).

+The following types of IO operations cannot be synchronized:

+- Oplock file system control (FSCTL) operations (``MajorFunction`` is RP_MJ_FILE_SYSTEM_CONTROL; FsControlCode is [FSCTL_REQUEST_FILTER_OPLOCK](https://msdn.microsoft.com/library/windows/hardware/ff545518), [FSCTL_REQUEST_BATCH_OPLOCK](https://msdn.microsoft.com/library/windows/hardware/ff545510), [FSCTL_REQUEST_OPLOCK_LEVEL_1](https://msdn.microsoft.com/library/windows/hardware/ff545538), or [FSCTL_REQUEST_OPLOCK_LEVEL_2](https://msdn.microsoft.com/library/windows/hardware/ff545546).)
+- Notify change directoyr operations (``MajorFunction`` is ``IRP_MJ_DIRECTORY_CONTROL``; ``MinorFunction`` is ``IRP_MN_NOTIFY_CHANGE_DIRECTORY``.)
+- Byte-range lock requests (``MajorFunction`` is ``IRP_MJ_LOCK_CONTROL``; ``MinorFunction`` is ``IRP_MN_LOCK``.)

+``FLT_PREOP_SYNCHRONIZE`` cannot be returned for any of these operations.

+### Processing I/O Operations

+In its preoperation callback routine, the minifilter driver can queue the operation to a worker thread if needed by calling [FltQueueDeferredIoWorkItem](https://msdn.microsoft.com/library/windows/hardware/ff543449).
+After doing so, the minifilter driver returns ``FLT_PREOP_PENDING`` from its preoperation callback routine to indicate that the I/O operation is pending, and the minifilter driver is responsible for completing or resuming processing of the request.
+To resume processing, the minifilter driver calls [FltCompletePendedPreOperation](https://msdn.microsoft.com/library/windows/hardware/ff541913) from the worker thread.

+The filter manager calls a minifilter driver's postoperation callback routine for an I/O operation when lower filter drivers (legacy filters and minifilter drivers) have finished completion processing.

+In its postoperation callback routine, the minifilter driver can call [FltDoCompletionProcessingWhenSafe](https://msdn.microsoft.com/library/windows/hardware/ff542047) to ensure that completion processing is performed at safe IRQL.
+Or it can queue the completion processing of the operation to a worker thread if needed by calling [FltQueueDeferredIoWorkItem](https://msdn.microsoft.com/library/windows/hardware/ff543449).
+After doing so, the minifilter driver returns FLT_POSTOP_MORE_PROCESSING_REQUIRED from its postoperation callback routine to halt the filter manager's completion processing for the I/O operation.
+To resume completion processing, the minifilter driver calls [FltCompletePendedPostOperation](https://msdn.microsoft.com/library/windows/hardware/ff541897) from the worker thread.

 ## References

 * [About IRP_MJ_CREATE and minifilter design considerations - Part 1](http://fsfilters.blogspot.com/2010/12/about-irpmjcreate-and-minifilter-design.html)